Sindoraii/react-image-carousel/README.md

 ## About project
 There is a simple image carousel.
 It was created via Next.js.
-The carouselcan be used for showing limited number of images.
+The carousel can be used for showing limited number of images.

 Image carousel has the next functional:
 - showing loaded images